jpedro/jpedro.github.io/git-dd.md

 >
 > — Wiser flat eather

-If we break down the inline function in the `deploy` alias it looks like a pretty run-of-the-mill function:
+If we break down the inline function in the `deploy` alias, indent it propertly and remove extraneous semicolons, it looks like a pretty run-of-the-mill function:

 ```bash
 f() {